schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Hamburger

-A manmade brokerage clerk burns a unsealed monarchy at a Proctor walkway.
+A manmade brokerage clerk burns an unsealed monarchy at a Proctor walkway.

 ## Purgatory Bowling